Top 10 Places To Visit In Athens, Greece

 Dedicated to both the Gods of the city - Athena, the Goddess of Wisdom and Poseidon, the God of Water, Erechtheion is an ancient Greek and intricate temple.
 This structure is renowned for its porch called the ‘Porch of Maidens’ with 6 female figures as columns.
 It also accommodates the “Sacred Tokens” marks made by Poseidon and the Gift by Athena - the Olive tree.
 The columns with the various intricate carvings are what one should look for when visiting the Temple because of the perfection in the detailing.

 The most prominent and visited destination in Athens, Syntagma Square resides in the heart of the city and is the rendezvous point for a majority of Athenians.
 A celebrated square not only in the city but also the entire country, it is placed in front of the Greek Parliament and makes for a good start for your stroll.
-Encircled by shops, restaurants, and commercial buildings, and a huge space, do head to this square while visiting Athens.
+Encircled by shops, restaurants, and commercial buildings, and a huge space, do visit this tourist place in Athens.